top of page

 VINA & VINA CRAFTING

-Throughout his career, Dr. Karaikudi S. Subramanian has worked towards preserving the veena and its crafting.
+Throughout his career, Dr. Karaikudi S. Subramanian has undertaken numerous projects dedicated to the preservation and promotion the vina and its craftsmanship.

-Brhaddhvani has organized a number of events for the revival and documentation of the veena tradition, including festivals of veena as a solo instrument and festivals of veena as an accompanying instrument as a revival of an older tradition.
+Brhaddhvani has organized a number of events for the revival and documentation of the vina tradition, including festivals of vina as a solo instrument and festivals of vina as an accompanying instrument as a revival of an older tradition.

-Patronization of veena crafting has become greatly reduced throughout the last half a century, and veena craftsmen suffer on account of lack of patronage.
-This is intensified by the increasing popularity of the electronic veenas.
-At Brhaddhvani, veena craftsmen have been patronized since the early 90s.
-Dr. KSS has initiated projects to support and preserve the art of veena crafting and veena craftsmen.
-He has collaborated with the German instrument maker Norbert Beyer to bring about an elaborate illustrative book in German on veena craftsmanship.
+Patronization of vina crafting has become greatly reduced throughout the last half a century, and vina craftsmen suffer on account of lack of patronage.
+This is intensified by the increasing popularity of the electronic vinas.
+At Brhaddhvani, vina craftsmen have been patronized since the early 90s.
+Dr. KSS has initiated projects to support and preserve the art of vina crafting and vina craftsmen.
+He has collaborated with the German instrument maker Norbert Beyer to bring about an elaborate illustrative book in German on vina craftsmanship.

 Sopanam